chat-sdk/chat-sdk-android/README.md

 You can also add the [modules manually](https://github.com/chat-sdk/chat-sdk-android#adding-modules-manually) by downloading source code and importing the modules to Android Studio.

 Firebase depends on Google Services so we need to apply the google services plugin.
 This will read the **Google Services** file that we will add during Firebase setup.
+Add this to your top level `build.gradle` file.

 ```
 buildscript {